 A guide to visiting Boston and Maine along with kid-friendly restaurant and hotel suggestions the whole family will enjoy.

-Earlier this month, our family of four flew across the country to introduce baby Jacob to my husband’s side of family who are all born and raised in Bah-ston.
+Earlier this month, our family of four flew across the country to introduce baby Jacob to my husband’s side of the family who are all born and raised in Bah-ston.

 They are an incredibly warm, loving, Italian American family that doesn’t pronounce their “r’s” and cooks enough food to feed a small army at every meal.